 The idea of relying on reusable pieces might sound confusing for those who have been warned against using template app generators.
 A component is a part or element of a larger whole, especially a part of a machine or vehicle.
 A template is a preset format for a document or file, used so that the format does not have to be recreated each time it is used.

-Here are just three reasons to rely on reusable components when constructing your app:
+Here are just three reasons to rely on reusable components when constructing your mobile application:

 - Efficiency – With the basics already built, 80 percent of the work is done.
 You can save time and money by relying on some reusable components.
 That means getting the app done faster and for less cost.
 In very large organizations, having a shared database of components prevents duplicity across teams.